Clement023/Data-Analytics/README.md

 # Data-Analytics
-This host some of my data analysis projects
+This host some of my data analysis projects using EXCEL, PYTHON and SQL